 The Welsh Premier League

 The Welsh Premier League started in 1992-93, with Cwmbran winning the title.
 The format changed in 2010-11, when 18 teams became 12 – The Super 12, as they’re dubbed.
 The New Saints are the current champions.
-The Welsh Premier is the only league in Wales that isn’t regionalised, leading to some hefty away travelling across the very slow mid wales roads.
-In recent years the North has started to dominate, now having five teams (or seven depending on whether you class TNS and Bala as mid or north) compared to the South’s meagre three.
-Mid Wales has Aberystwyth and Newtown.
+The Welsh Premier is the only league in Wales that isn’t regionalised, leading to some hefty away travelling across the very slow mid-wales roads.
+In recent years the north has started to dominate, and again this year a southern team was replaced by a northern team, with Afan Lido making way for Cefn Druids.
+Cefn Druids won the Cymru Alliance and their Rock ground comfortably meeting top flight criteria.
+However, in the southern Welsh League, Monmouth Town (winners) and Taffs Well (runners up) could not be promoted.
+This leaves just Port Talbot and Carmarthen from the south.

 One of the reasons for poor showing from the south, is the sad demise of first Neath, and then Llanelli, in the last two seasons.
 It hasn’t always been this way, though, with the South traditionally being very strong in the league; with Cwmbran winning the inaugural season in 1992-93 and Barry Town winning seven titles in eight years between 1996-2003.
 In the early years, several other teams from the south were successful, but have now disappeared or are playing at a lower level – among them Inter Cardiff, Barry Town and Ebbw Vale.

 The winners of the most titles is jointly held by Barry Town and TNS (both the Total Network Solutions and the The New Saints versions).
 They have won seven apiece, two thirds of the 21 on offer.
 The other seven were shared between Bangor City (three), Rhyl (two) and Cwmbran and Llanelli (one apiece).
 So only six teams have won this league, 12 have gone to the North and nine to the south.
 The mid wales teams have yet to secure a title, although Newtown did finish as runners up in 1996.
-A seventh team may be added to the list this season, as last season’s runners up, Airbus, are challenging for the title this year.
+Last season the top two of TNS and Airbus kept their positions, while Carmarthen Town took third spot.

 Some of the Welsh Premier grounds are among my all time favourites.
 I’ve tried several times to rank them using various criteria, such as backdrops, stands and terracing etc, but I get very different results each time I do it.
 It is extremely difficult to quantify why you like certain grounds (let alone put into words), so I gave up on a list.
 However, the small set of Welsh Premier grounds, to me, all have something about them and some are very special indeed.